This easy vegan minestrone soup recipe is perfect for a throw-together, use up whatever is in the fridge type dinner (a.k.a the best kind!).

-I love when I can create a balanced meal by just throwing things into a pot, and this Easy Minestrone Soup recipe (packed with veggies) lets me do just that!
+I love when I can create a balanced meal by just throwing things into a pot, and this fabulous soup (packed with veggies) lets me do just that.

 The combination of beans, whole grain pasta, and vegetables makes it balanced and filling.
 But it’s also the easiest recipe to put together, and it feeds a crowd, too.